sneko/dsfr-connect/packages/dsfr-connect/src/mastodon-v4/README.md

 In case you update the Mastodon theme we base our own theme on, override `mastodon/*`, have a look in the Git status to see what has changed.
 If there are modifications, report structure of coloration modifications into `dsfr/*` while stripping other things.

 Like that it's "easy" to catch up new base theme versions.

+---

+TODO: add fonts to mastodon workspace (we can use a "ln") OR copy `packages/dsfr-connect/node_modules/@gouvfr/dsfr/dist/fonts` into the